chepo92/RRestwiki/Home.md

 <a name="what_is" />
 ## What is RRest?
 RRest is a toolbox of algorithms for estimation of respiratory rate from physiological signals.
-It is written in Matlab &reg format, and contains a wide range of algorithms previously reported in the literature.
+It is written in Matlab &reg; format, and contains a wide range of algorithms previously reported in the literature.
 It is part of a larger project called the [Respiratory Rate Estimation](http://peterhcharlton.github.io/RRest/) project.
 The project contains additional material such as [data](http://peterhcharlton.github.io/RRest/datasets.html) to use with the algorithms, [publications](http://peterhcharlton.github.io/RRest/publications.html) arising from the project, and details of how to [make contributions](http://peterhcharlton.github.io/RRest/contributions.html).

 <a name="what_does" />
 ## What does RRest do?